conradtchan/starfit/docs/source/usage.md

 ### Plots

-To make the same plots as the web version:
+{py:meth}`.StarFit.plot` can be used to make the same plots as the web version:
 ```python
 s.plot()
 ```